hoidn/BMAD-METHOD/arch.md

 - Path resolution rule: Use literal paths provided in workflow; resolve against WORKSPACE; no agent-based auto-prefixing.

+## 2a) Architectural Decisions (ADRs)

+- ADR-01 Filesystem as Source of Truth and Path Safety
+  - All state, artifacts, and inter-agent communication live in the filesystem under WORKSPACE.
+  - Reject absolute paths and any path containing `..` during validation.
+  - Follow symlinks, but if the resolved real path would escape WORKSPACE, reject the path.
+  - Enforce these rules at load/validation time and before any filesystem operation.

+- ADR-02 Declarative YAML, Sequential Execution
+  - YAML defines the workflow; the engine executes one step at a time, deterministically.

+- ADR-03 Provider as Managed Black Box (with assumed side effects)
+  - Explicit contract: orchestrator constructs argv, passes prompt as a single CLI argument, injects env/secrets, captures stdout/stderr/exit code.
+  - Implicit contract: providers may read/write workspace files as side effects; subsequent steps and `depends_on` validate these effects.

+- ADR-04 Authoritative JSON Run State
+  - `state.json` is authoritative; update after every step attempt to support resumability and auditability.

 ## 3) High-level System Architecture